singletail/ctrl/README.md

 - https://www.lua.org/manual/5.1/

 The vast majority of web sites are hopelessly outdated.
 Stick to these and you'll be fine.

+## Plater

+This includes a Plater mod.
+The three files need to be pasted in to their respective functions manually.
+The mod adds color-coding and notes to mobs by npcId, as defined in DB.lua.

 ## Fonts